 Fix Fic: A classic Star Trek example, fixing an apparent continuity glitch — in the film, Khan and Chekov recognize each other upon meeting.
 However, "Space Seed", the episode of Star Trek: The Original Series in which Khan appears, is a first season episode, and Chekov did not join the cast of the show until the second season.
 The semi-official retcon (not explained in any of the shows or movies, but widely propagated by producers and actors in convention appearances) is that Chekov was on the Enterprise at that time, he just wasn't part of the bridge crew yet and thus didn't appear on screen.
 A very funny fanfic distributed in print ('zines, photocopies, etc.) not long after the movie came out expands on that, envisioning Khan and Chekov bumping into each other in the bathroom.
 Sillier versions have Khan vowing revenge on Chekov for making him wait for the cubicle.

 The movie is full of this.
-For example, his chess set is a 2-D version (in the original series, Kirk was once seen playing 3-D chess), which points out Khan's difficulty in fighting in three dimensions (as a Starship would), which helps lead to his defeat.
+For example, Khan's chess set is a 2-D version (in the original series, Kirk was often seen playing 3-D chess), which points out Khan's difficulty in fighting in three dimensions (as a Starship would), which helps lead to his defeat.
 Also, in Khan's quarters, you can see titles of books that Khan will draw inspiration from and frequently quote, including Moby Dick.